xc2/intensity-segments/DEVELOP.md

 Navigating to the auto-triggered publishing workflow and approve the publishing job.

 The library will be published as `@109cafe/intensity-segments@{git tag}` with the `latest` dist tag.

+## Why

+### Why `pnpm dlx` over `devDependencies`?

+I'd like everyone to install as few packages as possible after cloning this repository and starting their first modification.

+Packages, typically tools like 'husky,' 'lint-staged,' and 'typedoc,' are not required at this stage, so we can install them as needed.

+### Why the publishing process like this?

+- For "packaging once, publishing everywhere".
+- `npm publish` usually fails for reason to do nothing with packaging, meanwhile the packaging process is sometimes heavily, so I separate the packaging and publishing process.

+### Why versioned as `0.0.0-PLAHOCEHOLDER`?

+I prefer not to add commits to the Git repository during the publishing process, whether it's automated or manual.

+This helps reduce noise in the Git history and minimizes potential conflicts.

+Additionally, it avoids triggering any unintended cyclical workflows.